-But holy Gordon Downie, for the most part, it works, with tourists coming in droves to ride British double-decker busses, see old English architecture and mistake Union Jacks as the Canadian flag.
-So, it’s no surprise the local hockey team is called the Royals.
+But holy Gordon Downie, for the most part, it works, with tourists coming in droves to ride British double-decker busses, see classic Victorian architecture and mistake Union Jacks as the Canadian flag.
+So, it’s no surprise the local hockey team is called the Royals and features a Victorian crested lion aesthetic.
 For all our constant desire to be seem as a strong, independent nation in the most politest way, the truth is, Canada’s not completely independent and is still part of the British Commonwealth.
-Queen Elizabeth is our queen, and her face graces our money.
+Queen Elizabeth is our queen, and her face graces almost all of our money.
 Prince Charles will one day be our king (probably).
 This logo celebrates our connection to the our mother country with the name and the lion logo, but with a maple leaf tattoo on its arm.

 It’s not the best logo out there, being overly complex and with typeface choices sloppier than a gravy-saturated poutine, but the logo icon is pretty sweet and it’s the epitome of Canadiana.